IAHLT/summarization_he/README.md

 ### Summary data

-The released sample data serves as a snapshot of the project's ongoing work and adheres to the project guidelines.
 The data is provided in JSON Lines (JSONL) format, with each line representing a record that contains the following
 fields:

 - `text_raw`: The full text of the original article in Hebrew